 IANR scientific innovation in the land-grant mission areas of teaching, research and Extension places Nebraska on the leading edge of food production, environmental stewardship, human nutrition, business development and youth engagement.

 IANR comprises the College of Agricultural Sciences and Natural Resources (CASNR), the Agricultural Research Division (ARD), Nebraska Extension, and the ARD and Extension components of three departments in the College of Education and Human Services.

 IANR is committed to growing the future of Nebraska’s people, businesses and communities.

 Strategic Discussions for Nebraska highlights teaching, research, and Extension projects occurring within IANR with the goal of communicating the work to a general audience.Learn more about IANR

 Students Create SDN Content

 Students in the Agricultural and Environmental Sciences Communication program in the Department of Agricultural Leadership, Education and Communication write the stories for the Strategic Discussions for Nebraska publication.
-New in 2020, senior students also provided photography for the publication and created promotional videos for the website and social media promotion.Meet the Contributors
+Senior students also provided photography for the publication and created promotional content for the website and social media.Meet the Contributors